humaniverse/wildfires/README.md

 -   Nothern Ireland: `wilfires::sovi_ni`
 -   Scotland: `wildfires::sovi_scotland`

-**Indicators of Social vulnerability**, which have been used to create the SoVI are also available for all UK nations.
+**Indicators of social vulnerability**, which have been used to create the SoVI are also available for all UK nations.

 -   England & Wales: `wilfires::indic_msoa_eng_wales`